 Using digital wine lists will increase your wine sales up to 20%.
 Close to 100% of smartphone users have the ability to scan QR codes.
 And do people use QR codes?
 The answer is a resounding yes.

 We will not blame you if you stop reading right now, having uncovered the truth.
-Digital wine lists make money.
+QR-based digital wine lists make money.

 But we advise reading on.
 Because, while that’s the most eye-popping reason that digital wine lists are a smart move, it’s not the only reason.
-Wine list apps are the future because they objectively approve on paper wine lists in numerous ways.
+Digital wine lists are the future because they objectively improve on paper wine lists in numerous ways.
 Let us count them.